 - Preliminary septic tank permit

 - Codes protect the life, health, and property of residents and thus help provide a better living environment.
-Without code enforcement, a builder can come into a community and build a sub-standard home that he will sell below the market value, thus affecting the value of the home constructed by a builder who builds at or above the standard.
+Without building inspections, a builder can come into a community and build a sub-standard home that he will sell below the market value, thus affecting the value of the home constructed by a builder who builds at or above the standard.
 Even though there is a need for lower-cost housing, all homes need to be constructed to the same standards in order to ensure the health, safety, and welfare of those purchasing the home and to protect their investment.
 With everyone building on the same level of guidelines, it causes the building market to be strong and fair.
 It helps to protect the property values of every person in the community by requiring everyone to live up to the same standard as far as construction is concerned.

 - The permitting/inspections system provides a means of systematically updating property assessments.
 This is important so that each person within the county community is contributing fairly to the tax base when they build on their property.